 09.00 hrs Arrival of the participants

-09.15 hrs Welcome, by Jean Paul Wyers (founder and director of Protocolbureau)
+09.15 hrs Welcome, by Jean Paul Wyers (Founder and Executive Director of Protocolbureau)

 09.30 hrs Introduction to protocol, by Jean Paul Wyers

 - What is protocol?
 What is the difference between protocol and etiquette?

 - Why do organisations need protocol: examples of lack of protocol on YouTube.

 - What is the difference between classical and modern protocol: examples of the use of modern protocol.

 10.00 hrs Strategic protocol, by Jean Paul Wyers